JoeStrout/soda/README.md

 ### Status

 Soda is in the "early prototype" stage.
-It works, but building it requires a fair bit of expertise, and the functionality is still quite limited.
+It works, but building it requires a fair bit of expertise.
+Current functionality is good enough to start building sprite-based games, including:

+* loading sprite images or sheets from disk
+* sprite scaling, rotation, tint
+* keyboard and game controller input
+* window size, background color, and fullscreen switch
+* sounds/music, including volume, pitch, stereo pan, and looping

+You can build just about any 80s-style game with this feature set!
+However it's worth pointing out the major features still on the [To-Do list](TODO.md):

+* tile display
+* text display (for now, you'll have to use sprites to display any text)
+* pixel-level drawing
+* networking

 ### Design Objectives